NBISweden/IgDiscover-legacy/doc/guide.rst

 union
     Compute union of sequences in multiple FASTA files

+:ref:`clonotypes <clonotypes>`
+    List the clonotypes (unique V, J, CDR3 combinations) present in a sample

 The following subcommands are used internally, and listed here for completeness.